CoffeeCrew Blog

 2 Egg whites

 In a smaller mixing bowl beat egg yolks.
-Add Soy milk, cinnamon and oil.
+Add Soy, almond or coconut milk, cinnamon and oil.

-Add to flour mix all at once.
-Stir or fold til mixed but still slightly lumpy.
+Add your wet to the flour mix all at once.
+Stir or fold until mixed but still slightly lumpy.

 In yet-another-bowl whip egg white to form a stiff peak.